You’re probably wondering how podcasters get their shows on Spotify?

 In this post, you’ll learn:

-The perks of having your podcast on Spotify and other major platforms
+- The biggest benefits from having your podcast on Spotify

-Where to find royalty-free music for your show
+- Where to find royalty-free music for your podcast

-Once you have the audio files of your podcast episodes edited, the next step is to upload them to a podcast hosting site – you don’t directly upload your podcast to Spotify.
+Once you have the audio files of your podcast episodes edited, the next step is to upload them to a podcast hosting site like RSS.com – you don’t directly upload your podcast to Spotify.

-You will need a podcast hosting site to store your episodes and to distribute your show to the major podcast directories like Spotify, Apple Podcasts, etc.
+You will need a podcast hosting site to store your episodes and distribute your show to the major podcast directories like Spotify and Apple Podcasts.

-Setting up automatic distribution of your episodes to Spotify is super easy and you can do it for free in only a few minutes using RSS.com.
+Setting up automatic distribution of your episodes to Spotify is a breeze and you can do it for free in only five minutes using RSS.com.

-To create an account with RSS.com, you’ll need to enter your email address and set your password.
+To start, go to create an account with RSS.com, you’ll need to enter your email address and set your password.

 You can get started with this step for free with no credit card information needed.